damianWu/calculator/README.md

 # (Expression) Calculator

-(Expression) Calculator compute seemingly simple expressions like: 8+20.5*2.
+(Expression) The calculator compute seemingly simple expressions like: 8+20.5*2.
 Expected value is 49.
 For humans is obvious, but think how we can program this idea to be ''understandable'' by computers.
 Contrary to appearances it is not a trivial task.
 To handle this problem we use idea of **tokens** and **grammars**.

 The program is also an example how a **compiler works**.
-The calculator analyzes input broken down into tokens and understood according to a grammar.
+Program analyzes input broken down into tokens and understood according to a grammar.

 ## Tokens and grammars